guillaume-acard/web-tech-tips/readme.md

 ## Random

-A few power user commands you shoudl know:
+A few power user commands you should know:
+* `Ctrl-P` : Quickly find a source file.
-* `Ctrl-shift-P` Open the Command Menu
+* `Ctrl-shift-P` : Open the Command Menu

 # CSS Tips